gal-legos/HHA504_mysql_vm_vs_managed/docs/set_up_notes_vm.md

 <img src="/screenshots/vm_demo/testing_connection.png" alt="test_post_restart_vm" width="350">

-###### Tests the connection using our user and pasword combination (NOTE: run this command after you finish setting up your SQL server with since this requires a user and password)
+###### Tests the connection using our user and password combination (NOTE: run this command after you finish setting up your SQL server with since this requires a user and password)